 There is even a term that was coined to describe this common problem.
 It's called "compassion fatigue."
 This term was first coined in 1992 by a nurse named Carla Joinson to describe her own situation.
 She described it as burnout caused by a mix of emotional, physical, and spiritual depletion.
 Another modern phrase that is being used is also called "nursing fatigue".
 Since the term was first used, healthcare providers who focus on emergency care and cancer care have stepped forward to admit this problem the most.
 However, it has also been noted in almost every type of nursing.
 An easy way to understand what compassion fatigue or nursing fatigue is, is that it amounts to general fatigue one can experience when they're getting ready to start their shift.
 It can create the sensation of feeling "burned out" when you're working.

 Not only does compassion fatigue reduce job satisfaction with nurses, but it can even impact the caregiver's mental and physical health.
 One major concern is that compassion fatigue takes a toll in lower productivity.
 This kind of fatigue makes hospital turnover higher than it should be and alarmingly, it even increases the risk of medical errors.

 Researchers have actually said that compassion fatigue is a sort of trauma that healthcare professionals are exposed to over time.
 It is different than a trauma that comes from one particular incident and instead, builds up over time after many smaller incidents.
 Once it does surface, it can be just as damaging.
 One important effort that needs to be made is to make sure that caregivers and the empathetic pressure they put on themselves with each patient receive more attention.
 If more attention is placed on each individual caregiver to ensure they aren't building up too much stress, then the risk of healthcare professionals succumbing to burnout and fatigue is much greater.

 In the future, there surely needs to be a greater focus on two things.
 Empathy management should be included in professional education and training programs.
 Secondly, benefits for doctors, nurses, and other caregivers should include access to therapy and support when they first begin to feel that their strong sense of empathy has started to impact their own mental and physical health.

-David Miller is a successful business owner who owns and operates the site FindHigherEducationJobs.com, which is designed to connect people with the best job opportunities available.
+David Miller is a successful business owner who owns and operates Assignmaester.com and FindHigherEducationJobs.

 Sources: http://bmcmededuc.biomedcentral.com/articles/10.1186/1472-6920-14-122